machakann/asyncomplete-ezfilter.vim/README.md

 The filter function should accept two arguments and return a list of completion items.

-The first arguments `ctx` has the context information.
+The first argument `ctx` has the context information.
 For example, `ctx.base` is the string just before the cursor.
 Additionally, the `ctx` has several useful methods for filtering, see the reference.

-The second arguments `items` is a list of items to complete.
+The second argument `items` is a list of items to complete.
 It is a shallow copy of `matches.items` (Refer the help of asyncomplete.vim).
 Check out `:help complete-items` for the specification of a completion item.

 ### Example